-"The majority of consumers benefit from credit scoring."
+"The majority of consumers benefit from credit scoring.
+A ban on credit scoring would raise rates for most consumers."

 This is perhaps the most insidious argument because it contains an implied threat to regulators and legislators - don't mess with credit scoring or insurers will raise rates and blame regulators and legislators.
 However, the facts show that the majority of consumers do not benefit and that all consumers lose.
 First, my own research shows that 50% or fewer consumers actually get a discount.
 Attached please find a good example of how one insurer - Farmers had to double the base rates to pay for credit scoring discounts and that even consumers who got a 40% "discount" paid more after credit scoring than before.
 Because credit scoring has no ability to reduce claim costs, there is no free lunch.
 Beware of proposals to allow insurers to offer only discounts - consumers are not protected from credit-based rate increases.
+Second, since not all insurers use credit scoring in the same way, a ban on credit scoring does not mean that any consumer must get a rate increase.
+By shopping around, consumers will be able to find an insurer providing a rate the same or lower than their current rate.
+The insurer threats about rate increases assume a static, non-competitive market - a complete contradiction to the insurer claims about a vibrant, competitive market they use in other situations.
+The bottom line is that, by banning credit scoring, the Legislature is not forcing any insurer to raise the rates for a single consumer.
+If rates go up for some consumers, it is because of decisions made by insurers.

-Second, there is no guarantee that today's beneficiaries will be tomorrow's beneficiaries.
+Third, there is no guarantee that today's beneficiaries will be tomorrow's beneficiaries.
 An insurer can change the cutoff score for a discount and change the percentages of who benefits.

-Third, why is this argument relevant?
+Fourth, why is this argument relevant?
 The issue is whether credit scoring is an unfair practice and counter to insurance public policy goals.
 It is profoundly un-American to justify an unfair practice because the (alleged) majority benefits.

-Fourth, insurance credit scoring raises the costs for everyone.
+Fifth, insurance credit scoring raises the costs for everyone.
 There is no reduction in insurance claims, but there is an increase in insurance administrative costs to pay for developing or licensing the scoring model, for obtaining the credit history and for complying with the Fair Credit Reporting Act adverse action notice requirements.
 Further, because credit scoring has such major rate impacts, particularly on poor consumers, the number of uninsured grows with credit scoring.
 Consumers pay more with greater numbers of uninsured drivers - higher uninsured motorist rates and higher taxes to pay for emergency room services for uninsured drivers.